vesoft-inc/nebula-web-docker/docs/en/manage-schema/st-ug-crud-edge-type.md

 ## Next to do

-After the edge type is created, you can use **Console** to insert edge data one by one manually or use **Import** to bulk import edge data.
+After the edge type is created, you can use the **Console** tab page to insert edge data one by one manually or use the **Import** tab page to bulk import edge data.